nobbyknox/assessment-cibecs/README.md

 # README

-This project serves as my assessment submission to Cibecs, as requested on 3 May 2019.
+This repository serves as my assessment submission to Cibecs, as requested on 3 May 2019.

-## Status

-Busy...

-## Notes

-Some notes that you may want to include in the final main README file.

-* Configuration is external to the system.
-    - No properties
-    - Follow SOLID principles (TODO: Get link)
-    - Docker ready
-    - Include documentation for the configuration of the system (both client and server)
-* Java version 8 was embraced w.r.t. lambdas, "Optional", etc
-* Multi-tenanted

 ## Requirements